India to play Qatar, Bahrain, Brunei Darussalam in AFC U23 Asian Cup Qualifiers - www.lokmattimes.com

 India to play Qatar, Bahrain, Brunei Darussalam in AFC U23 Asian Cup Qualifiers

-New Delhi, May 29 India have been drawn in Group H of the AFC U23 Asian Cup Qualifiers after the draw ceremony was conducted at the AFC House in Kuala Lumpur, Malaysia.
+New Delhi [India], May 29 : The India U23 men's national team has been drawn in Group H of the AFC U23 Asian Cup Qualifiers, after a draw ceremony was conducted at the AFC House in Kuala Lumpur, Malaysia.

-Drawn alongside India in Group H are Qatar, Bahrain, and Brunei Darussalam.
-Qatar, the highest-seeded team among the four, will host Group H, with the matches slated to be played between September 1 to 9.
+Alongside India Qatar, Bahrain, and Brunei Darussalam are in Group H. Qatar, the highest-seeded team among the four, will host Group H, with the matches slated to be played between September 1 to 9, as per the AIFF official website.

 A total of 44 teams were divided into 11 groups of four each.
 The group winners and the four best runners-up, alongside hosts Saudi Arabia, will complete the cast of 16 teams for the seventh edition of the AFC U23 Asian Cup, which will take place in January 2026.